Gabesarch/TIDEE/README.md

 # Tidy Task

 ## Running the task
 The Tidy Task involves detecting and moving out of place objects to plausible places within the scene without any instructions.
 You can see `task_base/messup.py` for our data generation code to move objects out of place.
 See `task_base/example.py` for an example script of running the task with random actions.
-To run the task, the tidy task dataset must be downloaded (see <a href="#dataset"> Dataset</a>)
+To run the tidy task, the tidy task dataset must be downloaded (see <a href="#dataset"> Dataset</a>)

 ## Dataset
 Our tidy task dataset contains `8000` training scenes, `200` validation scenes, and `100` testing scenes with five objects in each scene moved out of place.
-To run the tidy task with the dataset, download the scene metadata from [here]() and place the extracted folder inside the `data/` folder.
+To run the tidy task with the generated scenes, download the scene metadata from [here](https://drive.google.com/file/d/1KFUxxL8KU4H8dxBpjhp1SGAf3qnTtEBM/view?usp=sharing) and place the extracted contents inside of the `data/` folder.

 # TIDEE